 I stayed at the painfully hip and exceedingly cool Mainport Hotel*, which overlooks the port of Rotterdam and plays on that theme throughout the hotel.
 The hotel’s décor evokes a travel era when the harbor was the starting point for voyages throughout the world, turning each floor into a destination, from Restaurant Down Under on the ground floor to the Asian-inspired Spa Heaven on the top, and Africa, Europe, and America in between.

-I stayed in a CityXL room and I loved its XL design details; the large room and Africa motif – giraffes and kente cloth patterns – the comfortable king size bed and the spacious bathroom complete with all of the of the moment details like the walk-in shower, whirlpool bath, and in-mirror TV.
+I stayed in a CityXL room and I loved its XL design details; the large room and Africa motif – giraffes and kente cloth patterns – the comfortable king-size bed and the spacious bathroom complete with all of the moment details like the walk-in shower, whirlpool bath, and in-mirror TV.

 One of the first things you notice about Rotterdam is the city’s architecture, which is very modern and very different from what you’ll typically find in the rest of the Netherlands.
 After bombs destroyed its city center during World War II, Rotterdam city officials decide against rebuilding the city in the Old Dutch style and instead ushered in a wave of modern architecture that includes the Erasmus Bridge, Euromast, the Maastoren, Holland’s tallest office building and the famous Cube Houses, a group of square houses designed by architect Piet Bloom in the 1970’s.

-Rotterdam also has a number of funky neighborhoods, including Witt de Withkwartie, affectionately known as Witty, an artsy, multicultural neighborhood lined with galleries, boutiques an cafes that stretches from museumpark to the Maritiem Museum.
+Rotterdam also has a number of funky neighborhoods, including Witt de Withkwartie, affectionately known as Witty, an artsy, multicultural neighborhood lined with galleries, boutiques, and cafes that stretches from museumpark to the Maritiem Museum.

 I walked around this area and visited Museum Boijmans Van Beuningen, one of the most important museums in Rotterdam with a diverse collection of art, including works by Rembrandt, Van Gogh, Monet, and Dali.
 The museum also has a very pretty garden with sculptures and fountains, and perfect for lounging when the weather is nice.